babailama/messagebot/README.md

 # messagebot
-viber bot with blackjakc and hookers
+viber bot with blackjack and hookers